botuevaliliia/ProductProjects/README.md

 * **Funnel Analysis:** Identified drop-off points in a customer acquisition funnel and quantified conversion rates at each stage to recommend targeted optimizations.
 * **A/B Testing:** Designed and analyzed a controlled experiment to assess the impact of a product change, providing statistically sound insights for decision-making.
 * **User Segmentation & RFM Analysis:** Identified customer segments using PCA and clustering, and applied RFM scoring to define actionable groups for targeted marketing.
+* **Propensity to Churn / Purchase Model:** Built models to predict which customers will buy, found the key behaviors that drive purchases, and recommended which customers to target in campaigns.

 ## In Progress

-* Propensity to Churn / Purchase Model
 * Cohort and Retention Analysis + LTV
 * Airbnb Case Study (Price Regression)
 * Recommendation System